-Capital assets purchased by the Hospital are recorded at cost.
+Capital assets and assets under capital leases purchased by the Hospital are recorded at cost.
 Contributed capital assets are recorded at fair value at the date of the contribution, if determinable.
 Minor equipment replacements are expensed in the year of replacement.
 Construction in progress is not amortized until the project is complete and the asset is utilized.